iupNZdsLJM/repobee-canvas/README.md

     Run the command:

     ```
-    repobee canvas generate-students-file \
+    repobee canvas create-students-file \
       --canvas-assignment-id XXX \
       --canvas-git-map YYY.csv \
       --canvas-students-file ZZZ.lst
     ```

-    This generates the file "ZZZ.lst" containing the git IDs for the students participating in the assignment using the database "YYY.csv".
+    This creates the file "ZZZ.lst" containing the git IDs for the students participating in the assignment using the database "YYY.csv".

 3. Generate the student repositories.
 Run command: